Table of contents

 Consider a concept that celebrates local heritage — where every dish on the menu originated in your area or region — and then work with nearby farmers, fishers, bakers, etc. to bring this hyperlocal vision to life.
-Not only does this answer the growing desire of consumers to know precisely where their food comes from, it also cements you as a local business that supports others, too!

-Be more than a restaurant.
+Be more than a restaurant

-Tap into pop culture nostalgia.
+Tap into pop culture nostalgia

 There’s something irresistibly appealing about the decades when you were a kid or coming of age, and for Gen Xers and millennials, that’s the ’80s and ’90s, respectively.
-Transport diners back to social media–free times in a space that immerses them in the music, fashion trends and pop culture of the era.
+Transport diners back to social media–free times in a space that immerses them in the music, fashion trends, and pop culture of the era.

 That doesn’t mean the food has to be completely retro (it should still appeal to modern palates), but play with a few throwback ingredients and creative names for dishes.
-Think Arctic roll desserts, chicken Kievs and Duck l’orange or just fill your jukebox with 90s cheese.

-Offer a new take on the supper club.
+Offer a new take on the supper club

 Give diners an unmatched experience with an intimate meal cooked by a top local chef, surrounded by fellow foodies at a community table.
 Invite potential diners to apply online for an evening with a specific chef, but keep the menu and even location details to a minimum.
 Depending on demand, offer the dinners monthly or even weekly.
-Nothing stirs up interest like some serious exclusivity.

-Design your space with must-see decor.
+Design your space with must-see decor

 Obviously, the menu has to be strong enough to bring back repeat customers, but selfie-friendly design can get customers in the door.

-Open a TV show or movie-themed pop-up.
+Open a TV show or movie-themed pop-up

-From Anchorman to Saved by the Bell to Stranger Things, some cult-favourite movies and TV shows have been translated into successful pop-ups in the past few years (complete with menu items like “Mac & Screech” and “More Cowbell”).
+From Anchorman to Saved by the Bell to Stranger Things, some cult-favorite movies and TV shows have been translated into successful pop-ups in the past few years (complete with menu items like “Mac & Screech” and “More Cowbell”).

-Create a food truck–based market
+Create a food truck–based bazaar

 As the food truck craze has transitioned from trend to movement, diners’ tastes for global cuisine and experimental concepts has grown.
 Tap into that appetite by opening an indoor market featuring a rotating roster of local food trucks.